chidi-johnpaul1/Inspectorate-management-system/README.md

 #Inspectorate management system
-This is a java web application  which can be used by the inspectorate of companies and their measuring scales, to register enterprises in their domain, to check their instruments according to the stipulated standard thereby ensuring compliance to a given standard.
+This is a java web application  which can be used by the inspectorate of companies to check their measuring scales against the approved standard of measurement.
+It enables them  register the details of the enterprises/ companies using such instruments, take records of the readings of their measuring instruments and compare it against the standard
+It enables it has users  management capability.
+The system can also generate report of on various inspection undertaken.